 An accessibility expert like us recommends using alternative log-in options, like two-factor authentication, instead of cognitive tests.
-We may alternatively let users reset passwords or any website authentication through their email addresses.
+We may let users reset passwords or authenticate websites through their email addresses.

 The only exception is in cases where security verification is necessary, like abandoned forms and forms requiring passwords.

 WCAG 2.2 Conformance levels in comparison with prior versions

 As WCAG 1.0, 2.0, and 2.1, WCAG 2.2 is also built on previous versions.
 This means that the WCAG has not removed any success criterion; instead, there have only updated or provided additional success criteria.

 This is why WCAG 2.1 had 50 success criteria, and WCAG 2.2 now contains eight more and, thus, 58 success criteria.